Long-Term Drug Rehab Treatment Programs

 Depending on the drug being used as well as the nature and duration of the substance abuse, the process of detoxification can take several hours or even days.
 Detox is the first phase of treatment and without additional treatment, it rarely results in a lasting recovery.
 Therefore, it is recommended to continue with some form of treatment as part of the recovery after completing the process of detox.6

-Long-term treatment programs allow the user to take their time and go through detox, all while they build coping skills.
+Long-term rehab programs allow the user to take their time and go through detox, all while they build coping skills.
 This kind of program provides a thorough approach to dealing with substance abuse issues.
 It focuses on teaching the patient to identify underlying issues that might have led to their substance abuse issue.
 They learn how to control their cravings and focus on rebuilding their lives.
-Long-term drug abuse treatment helps a patient develop coping mechanisms, with a greater probability of successful recovery.6
+Long-term drug abuse rehab helps a patient develop coping mechanisms, with a greater probability of successful recovery.6

 The long-term treatment programs may focus on: